Context Hub Runtime Environment (CHRE)

 Key concepts

-CHRE is the software environment where small native applications, called nanoapps, execute on a low-power processor and interact with the underlying system through the common CHRE API.
+CHRE is the software environment where small native apps, called nanoapps, execute on a low-power processor and interact with the underlying system through the common CHRE API.
 To accelerate proper implementation of the CHRE APIs, a cross-platform reference implementation of CHRE is included in AOSP.
 The reference implementation includes common code and abstractions to the underlying hardware and software through a series of platform abstraction layers (PALs).
 Nanoapps are almost always tied to one or more client apps running in Android, which interact with CHRE and nanoapps through restricted-access ContextHubManager system APIs.

 At a high level, parallels can be drawn between the architecture of CHRE and Android as a whole.
 However, there are a few important distinctions: